- Clinical Trials: What You Need to Know

 Phase III clinical trials: Is it better than what’s already available?

 Treatments that have been shown to work in phase II studies usually must succeed in one more stage of testing before they are approved for general use.
 Phase III clinical trials compare the safety and effectiveness of the new treatment against the current standard treatment.

-Because doctors do not yet know which treatment is better, patients who volunteer for the study are often picked at random, (called randomized) to get either the standard treatment or the new treatment.
+Because doctors do not yet know which treatment is better, study participants are often picked at random (called randomized) to get either the standard treatment or the new treatment.
 When possible, neither the doctor nor the patient knows which of the treatments the patient is getting.
 This type of study is called a double-blind study.
 Randomization and blinding are discussed in more detail later on.

 An example of a phase III clinical trial that could involve a placebo: